Mr-Faizan-Asim/Aasani-Frontend/README.md

 > “Empowering local heroes — one tap at a time.”

-Aasani is a Progressive Web App (PWA) that connects skilled local workers (“mazdoor”) with residents and small-business owners who need reliable, trusted services.
+Aasani is a Web App that connects skilled local workers (“mazdoor”) with residents and small-business owners who need reliable, trusted services.
 Built on the MERN stack and open-source AI, Aasani delivers a secure, centralized marketplace, AI-powered matchmaking & micro-training, mood & satisfaction tracking, and analytics dashboards — all designed to uplift both service providers and consumers in underserved communities.

 ---